SaidTorres3/video-editor/README.md

 - **Track Volume Slider**: Adjust volume for the currently selected track (0-200%)
 - **Master Volume Slider**: Control overall volume for all audio tracks

+### Cutting and Exporting Clips
+- **Set Start/End Points**: Mark the portion of the video to export
+- **Merge Audio Tracks**: Combine all unmuted tracks into one output stream
+- **Codec Options**: Copy video/audio codecs for a fast cut or convert to H.264
+- **Bitrate Limit**: Specify a max bitrate when converting to H.264
+- **Progress Window**: A small window shows export progress in real time

 ## Technical Implementation

 ### Video Rendering Architecture